shemaiahCox/shemaiahCox/README.md

 ### One of my favourite quotes

-> Do something today that your future seld will be thankful for
+> "Do something today that your future seld will be thankful for."

 ### Places to visit